 Govt to import 1 lakh tonnes onion to check price rise: Paswan

-The government on Saturday decided to import 1 lakh tonnes of onion to control prices that have shot up to about Rs 100 per kg in the retail market.
-While state-owned trading firm MMTC will import onions, cooperative Nafed will supply the key kitchen items in the domestic market.
+The government on Saturday said it will import 1 lakh tonnes of onion to control prices that have risen sharply to around Rs 100/kg at some places, including the national capital.
+While state-owned trading firm MMTC will import onions, cooperative Nafed will supply the key kitchen staple in the domestic market.
 This decision was taken at a meeting of a committee of secretaries held on Saturday.

 "The government has taken a decision to import one lakh tonnes of onion to control prices," Food and Consumer Affairs Minister Ram Vilas Paswan said in a tweet.
 The MMTC has been asked to import onions and make it available for distribution in the domestic market, between November 15 and December 15 period, he added.